Activists: Charge Louisiana troopers in Black man's death - WTMJ

 Civil rights attorney Ron Haley added, “Make no mistake: Ron Greene was murdered at the hands of Louisiana State Police.”

-Greene’s mother, Mona Hardin, appeared at the news conference with family attorney Lee Merritt, who said they had met with a state legislator as well as previously appealed to the governor’s office and district attorney to ask a judge to issue an arrest warrant for the troopers.
-Merritt said they were told to trust the process and await the results of a federal investigation.
+Asked for a response, state police Capt.
+Nick Manale said in an email that the troopers involved “have already received internal discipline while awaiting the results of the federal review.”
+He said the state police force continues to cooperate in the investigation and is “confident in the judicial system and fair review of this incident.”

-“No one has delivered any specific action,” Merritt said.
-“We believe in equal protection under the law.
-And we know if a white citizen, a fellow police officer, the governor’s child, had met the same end that Ronald Greene met, there would be action by now. ”
+Greene’s mother, Mona Hardin, appeared at the news conference with family attorney Lee Merritt.
+Merritt said they had met with a state legislator and have appealed to the governor’s office and district attorney to ask a judge to issue an arrest warrant for the troopers.
+Merritt said they were told to trust the process and await the results of the federal inquiry.

 Hardin thanked Morial and others attending the news conference.